NHQ/scripts/manuscript/childrens_play.md

 PUCK: We know what the gargoyles’ plan is all about—
 WIGGY: Because big dumb Pete opened his big dumb mouth!
 ALBERT: Wait a minute!
 About and mouth don’t rhyme.
-BOWDIE: Well, that wasn’t a normal rhyme; that was assonance.
-ALBERT: A what?
-BOWDIE: Assonance.
-It is like an internal rhyme.
-Ask you teacher about it when you are back in your world.
-LISA: Oh, I get it. (emphasizing the ou sound) abooouuut and mooouuuth.
-BOWDIE: Yes, internal rhymes are very beautiful and useful.
 ALBERT: So what are the gargoyles going to do?
 PUCK: The pantry to the forbidden world is the key to their plan—
 WIGGY: They want to make their slaves every woman and man!